These chocolate orange cookies bring together two of my very favorite ingredients!

 Did you ever buy those chocolate oranges?
 They came in the shiny foil and when you whacked it on the counter top it broke into appropriately imprinted orange slices.

 I think they were introduced around Christmas or Easter one year and we went crazy for them.
-I don’t know if they are still available, but I owe them all the credit for introducing me to the flavor combination, chocolate and orange.
+I don’t know if they are still available, but I owe them all the credit for introducing me to the flavor combination of chocolate and orange.

 I don’t want to be so bold as to say that it ranks up there with chocolate and peanut butter, but if I had to pick a fruit to go with my chocolate, orange just might be it.